-As a proud owner of a swimming pool, you probably never miss your regular cleaning and testing routine, right?
+As a proud swimming pool owner, you probably never miss your regular cleaning and testing routine, right?

 Sure, you’ll say.
-Nobody has to know that you haven’t emptied the filter in three weeks or the dead mouse that was floating in the deep end last night because you forgot to use the pool cover.
+Nobody has to know that you haven’t emptied the filter in three weeks or that there was a dead mouse floating in the deep end last night because you forgot to use the pool cover.
 We’re all human.
 We make mistakes.

 Let’s help you avoid some pool maintenance mistakes that everyone occasionally makes.

 - Some common mistakes when cleaning include: backwashing too frequently, not brushing the pool, and removing algae with an automatic cleaner.

 - Common mistakes with chemistry and testing include: not maintaining proper chemistry levels, not testing the water weekly, and not adding winterizing chemicals when closing the pool for the season.

 - Some common mistakes with the pool filter are: running it for less than 8 hours a day and not cleaning the filter often enough.

 - When shocking the pool, ensure you shock after dark and do not add the shock directly into the skimmer or directly into the water.